lucasnga/docker-compose-onefile/README.md

-## Docker compose single file
+# Docker compose single file

-# Description
+## Description

 A simple project designed to show a few tricks that can be used in a docker-compose configuration file.
+Of course, this approach is an anti-pattern ( but usefull in some cases ).
 Works in exactly the same way on Windows and Linux.

-# Running
+## Running

 Install the docker and docker-compose.
 Simply start the project in the project directory by running: